 Free tickets for the lecture events are available online and reservations are recommended.

 In 2015, Dr. Lee established the Peter L. Lee Endowed Lectureship in East Asian Culture and Civilization, which brings to campus prominent experts to explore the impact of East Asian thought and tradition on contemporary global issues.
 His gifts were inspired by an opportunity early in his career to work with the renowned scholar Dr. Joseph Needham at Cambridge University.
 It fostered a passion for the Needham scholarly legacy.
-Dr. Lee was instrumental in founding what is now the Joseph Needham Foundation for Science & Civilisation and has been chairman since 2014.
+Dr. Lee was instrumental in founding what is now the Joseph Needham Foundation for Science & Civilization and has been chairman since 2014.

 “The Peter L. Lee Endowed Lectureship is designed to be interdisciplinary,” said Arts and Sciences Dean David Powers.
 “It allows us to engage our students with sociohistorical context and pressing issues related to East Asian studies, modern languages, international business, comparative religion, and many other areas.”